AMERICAN WEDDINGS BLOG

 Related: Wedding Officiant Do's & Don'ts

-Remember that winter days are shorter and darker in most parts of the country.
-A clip-on reading light can save the day when you’re asked to deliver a wedding ceremony script outdoors at dusk or inside a dimly-lit venue.
+Plan for shorter and darker winter days in most parts of the country by packing a clip-on reading light!
+These simple lights can really save the day if you're delivering a wedding ceremony script outdoors at dusk or inside a dimly-lit venue.
+Strand lights and candle light is very romantic, but it's hard to read by!

 Plan & Officiate a